jdc-cunningham/fusion-sensor-clu/vision/README.md

 ![approximated 3D objects](./tof.PNG)

 I do realize how "lucky"/ideal this simple sample image is.
 Indeed other images are way harder to draw bounds around, particularly the 2D histogram aspect, that's why I have to step through/sample all the groups.
 It's also noticeable on the single core Raspberry Pi that can take a process and make it 30 times longer to process due to its processing capability.

+### Other notes

+Will point out, with the ToF sensors and if it's very dark(V from 1D histogram) can also do preliminary distance sweeps.